 Power Grid - New Controlled Switching Device for HV Circuit Breakers - Actionable Results for Asset Health Management and Predictive Maintenance

-LONGUEUIL, QC, April 29, 2020 /PRNewswire/ - The SynchroTeq Lite sets up a landmark for controlled switching devices (CSDs) that help transmission system operators (TSOs) streamline the maintenance of multi-vendor HV circuit breaker (CB) fleets.
+LONGUEUIL, Quebec, April 29, 2020 /PRNewswire/ -- The SynchroTeq Lite sets up a landmark for controlled switching devices (CSDs) that help transmission system operators (TSOs) streamline the maintenance of multi-vendor HV circuit breaker (CB) fleets.

 HV CBs for shunt reactors and capacitor banks are prone to ever-increasing stress in today's power networks.
 SynchroTeq Lite plays a key role to ensure optimal switching operations, thus preserving the grid reliability and security.